In key step for potential late-November ungrounding of Boeing’s 737 MAX, FAA details minimum pilot training

 “Training must emphasize runaway stabilizer recognition and timely pilot actions required,” the FSB report states.

-Responding specifically to what happened on the Ethiopian Airlines crash, this recommendation adds that the training must emphasize to pilots that before hitting the stabilizer cutout switches that would de-activate MCAS, they need to first ease the aerodynamic forces on the tail by first moving the stabilizer nose-up using the electric thumb switches on the control column.
+Responding to what happened on the Ethiopian Airlines crash, this recommendation adds that the training must emphasize to pilots that before hitting the stabilizer cutout switches that would deactivate MCAS, they need to ease the aerodynamic forces on the tail by first moving the stabilizer nose-up using the electric thumb switches on the control column.

 The simulator training also includes adjusting the tail manually during an approach and go-around, responding to an erroneous angle-of-attack (AOA) alert on takeoff that triggers several different cockpit warnings, and activation of a new alert indicating the stabilizer is out of position.

-Another part of the training covers how a pilot must cope with a cascade of potentially confusing warning alerts, which investigations identified as a serious contributing factor in both crashes.
+Another part of the training covers how a pilot must cope with potentially confusing warning alerts, which investigations identified as a serious contributing factor in both crashes.

 recognition and interpretation of the non-normal condition and prioritization of the required pilot actions,” the report states.